danvlasov-lab/cyber-course-portfolio/unit-1-presecurity/subnetting/U1-03f_Subnetting_Basics.md

 # Subnetting Basics assignment

+**Date:** 2026-09-5

+**Source:** U1-03f Assignment: Subnetting Basics

+**Environment:** Numbers(Excel on Mac)

+## Goal
+To get comfortable moving between the four ways an IP address can be written - decimal, binary, dotted-quad, and CIDR - and then use that fluency to answer the question every network engineer answers dozens of times a week: given a CIDR block, what are the addresses I can actually use?

 ## Task 1 - Binary ↔ decimal for a single octet

 ### 1.1 - Decimal to binary